How can we help you?

 1. The main variant (champion) is marked by a star icon, and by default, it is the landing page from which you start the test.
 You can change it before, during, and after the test.

 You cannot delete your main variant/champion or assign zero traffic to it.
 To remove the main variant, set a different landing page as the main variant and then delete the previous main variant.

 To start the test, you have to add at least one additional variant, but nothing prevents you from testing more than two variants.

 2. Add variants.
 You can create them in two ways:

 This action does not affect the original landing page, based on which the new variant is created.

-You can change the variant’s name.
-Click on its name and insert the new one, then click Save.
+3. You can change the variant’s name.
+Click on its name and enter the new one, then click Save.

 During the test, you can edit all variants without stopping the test.